 A Direct Draw Beer System may be contained within a walk-in cooler, a commercial keg box, or within a kegerator or converted refrigerator.
 These units are available for purchase commercially and for home use.
 The information that follows will describe the process and procedures to successfully balance any Direct Draw Beer System.

 The purpose of this document is to define what a balanced beer system is, and introduce the reader to the components that make up a direct draw draft beer system.
 Additionally, this document will explain the procedure and illustrate the calculations required to properly balance this type of beer system.

-!
-System balance does not have to entail calculations reserved for rocket science.
+Success in meeting these objectives depends on balancing two separate pressures: Applied gauge pressure and Restriction pressure Note: System balance does not have to entail calculations reserved for rocket science.
 Acquiring accurate measurements and using simple math will be sufficient.

 There are two distinct pressures in a draft beer system.

 - Gauge Pressure, is the actual pounds per square inch gauge (PSIG) pressure of 100% CO2 applied to the keg.
 This propels (pushes) the beer through the system.
 The volumes of CO2 in the beer and its temperature determine PSIG.
 A domestic lager with 2.6 CO2 volumes at 38° F requires 14 PSIG @ sea level to maintain product CO2 levels while eliminating foam issues.

 - Restriction is defined as the pounds per square inch pressure (PSI) of resistance the beer encounters as it flows through the system.
 This Restriction comes from three sources: System Hardware, Gravity and Beer Tubing.

 Each variable has a known PSI value and is measurable.
 When identified and accumulated, this total restriction value works to oppose the gauge pressure.